 Priest and Architect

-Monsignor John Hawes was a priest and architect who designed and built many inspirational churches and other buildings in Western Australia's Mid-West between 1915 and 1939.
+Monsignor John Hawes was a priest and architect who designed and built many inspirational churches and other buildings in Western Australia's Mid-West, Gascoyne and Murchison areas between 1915 and 1939.
 He was a kind, passionate, and determined man who struggled daily to balance his architectural work with his religious duties.

 The Hawes Heritage Trail takes you on a journey to the buildings he created where you will discover the fascinating story of his life and work.